ensaas/document/DCCS/dccs_user_guide.md

 # Authority Certification

 DCCS supports two kinds of sso token authentication, one is 'Authorization' and the other is 'cookie' .
 All DCCS APIs except get DCCS key API require sso token authentication.
 I.App recommends using client token to integration with DCCS.
-But you can still use user token to manipulate the DCCS key on the service console.
+But you can still use user token belongs to a certain subscription id to manipulate the DCCS key  on the service console.

 # An overview of REST APIs